Third-country resettlement: United States

-In a recent exploratory study of approaches used in ORR Programs, they identified a number of key factors that contributes to successful employment: 1) pre- and post-employment services, 2) individualised goal-oriented approaches with each refugee, 3) culturally diverse staff, 4) refugees that are survivors with high levels of motivation, 5) clear message about the ORR's mission statement in all programs, and 6) proper coordination among refugee providers and between refugee and mainstream services at the system level.
-The ORR has also identified a number of areas of improvement in these programs such as need for understanding of employment structure of the community by refugee service agencies, more focus on the difficult to employ, increased creativity in identifying job opportunities and overcoming barriers, creating more appropriate levels of subsidy and training for each position, more understanding of cultural issues that influence program design, etc.
+In a recent exploratory study of approaches used in ORR Programs, a number of key factors were identified that contribute to the successful employment of newly arrived refugees: (1) pre- and post-employment services, (2) individualised goal-oriented approaches with each refugee, (3) culturally diverse staff, (4) refugees who are survivors with high levels of motivation, (5) clear messaging about the ORR's mission statement in all programs, and (6) proper coordination among refugee providers and between refugee and mainstream services at the systemic level.
+The ORR has also identified a number of areas of improvement in these programs, such as the need to understand the employment structure of a local community by refugee service agencies, more focus on refugees who are difficult to employ, increased creativity in identifying job opportunities and overcoming barriers, creating more appropriate levels of subsidy and training for each position, more understanding of cultural issues that influence program design.